NathanPB/WheresMyDuo/README.md

+> **DISCLAIMER:** This project is no longer active, it was a good learning experience but I have focused my carrer through a different path now.
+You can check my other relevant projects in [my profile](https://github.com/NathanPB).

 # What is WheresMyDuo

 The WheresMyDuo project is a in development social network designed to help gamers meet people for playing around and making friends.